Instructional & Research Facilities

 To assist DISL in accommodating any special needs that a student may have, please notify your specific Registrar before your arrival of any disabilities or conditions that require special accommodations.
 Regina Kollegger is the Registrar for University Programs.

-The newly rennovated May's Cafe, named in honor of long-time DISL employee May Tillman, sports a fresh salad bar, home cooked breakfast, lunch and dinners, and a cheerful staff.
+The newly renovated May's Cafe, named in honor of long-time DISL employee May Tillman, sports a fresh salad bar, home cooked breakfast, lunch and dinners, and cheerful staff.

 The Estuarium is the Dauphin Island Sea Lab's educational public aquarium.
 The visual and engaging interactive exhibits highlight the four key habitats of coastal Alabama: the Mobile Tensaw River Delta, Mobile Bay, the Barrier Islands and the Northern Gulf of Mexico.
 It includes the 10,000 square foot Exhibit Hall, a 7,000-gallon stingray touch pool, and the Living Marsh Boardwalk.
 Get up close with more than 100 species on display in the 31 aquariums.
 The exhibits showcase the plants, animals, and other natural resources found in the Estuary and its surrounding marine habitats.
 A visit to the Estuarium leaves you with a broader understanding of the interactions that take place in Mobile Bay, the fourth largest estuary system in the United States.

 Looking for a unique setting for your special event?
 The Estuarium can be exclusively yours after hours for an opportunity to dance and dine under the sea.
 You can also create a "fin-tastic" birthday celebration.
 Learn more by clicking here.